Al Pacino: 2000–2018: Television roles and return to Broadway

-He played a publicist in People I Know, a small film that received little attention despite Pacino's well-received performance.
+He played a publicist in People I Know (2002), a small film that received little attention despite Pacino's well-received performance.
 Rarely taking a supporting role since his commercial breakthrough, he accepted a small part in the critical and box office flop Gigli, in 2003, as a favor to director Martin Brest.
 The Recruit, released in 2003, featured Pacino as a CIA recruiter and co-stars Colin Farrell.
 The film received mixed reviews, and has been described by Pacino as something he "personally couldn't follow".
 Pacino next starred as lawyer Roy Cohn in the 2003 HBO miniseries Angels in America, an adaptation of Tony Kushner's Pulitzer Prize winning play of the same name.
 For this performance, Pacino won his third Golden Globe, for Best Performance by an Actor, in 2004.

 Pacino starred as Shylock in Michael Radford's 2004 film adaptation of The Merchant of Venice.
-Critcs praised him for bringing compassion and depth to a character traditionally played as a villainous caricature.
+Critics praised him for bringing compassion and depth to a character traditionally played as a villainous caricature.
 In Two for the Money, Pacino portrays a sports gambling agent and mentor for Matthew McConaughey, alongside Rene Russo.
 The film was released on October 8, 2005, to mixed reviews.
-Desson Thomson wrote in The Washington Post, "Al Pacino has played the mentor so many times, he ought to get a kingmaker's award … the fight between good and evil feels fixed in favor of Hollywood redemption."
+Desson Thomson wrote in The Washington Post, "Al Pacino has played the mentor so many times, he ought to get a kingmaker's award ... the fight between good and evil feels fixed in favor of Hollywood redemption."
 On October 20, 2006, the American Film Institute named Pacino the recipient of the 35th AFI Life Achievement Award.
 On November 22, 2006, the University Philosophical Society of Trinity College Dublin awarded Pacino the Honorary Patronage of the Society.

-Pacino starred in Steven Soderbergh's Ocean's Thirteen, alongside George Clooney, Brad Pitt, Matt Damon, Elliott Gould and Andy García, as the villain Willy Bank, a casino tycoon targeted by Danny Ocean and his crew.
+Pacino starred in Steven Soderbergh's Ocean's Thirteen (2007), alongside George Clooney, Brad Pitt, Matt Damon, Elliott Gould, and Andy García, as the villain Willy Bank, a casino tycoon targeted by Danny Ocean and his crew.
 The film received generally favorable reviews.
 88 Minutes was released on April 18, 2008, in the United States, after having been released in various other countries in 2007.
 The film co-starred Alicia Witt and was critically panned, although critics found fault with the plot, and not Pacino's acting.
 In Righteous Kill, Pacino and Robert De Niro co-star as New York detectives searching for a serial killer.
 The film was released to theaters on September 12, 2008.
 While it was an anticipated return for the two stars, it was not well received by critics.
-Lou Lumenick of the New York Post gave Righteous Kill one star out of four, saying: "Al Pacino and Robert De Niro collect bloated paychecks with intent to bore in Righteous Kill, a slow-moving, ridiculous police thriller that would have been shipped straight to the remainder bin at Blockbuster if it starred anyone else."